 The other night in the hostel a girl came in and said, “is someone painting their nails?”
 I apologized, not realizing it was so smelly and offered to go outside.
 She ran over and said, “no, no, I wasn’t complaining!
 I miss painting my nails so bad, I want to feel like a girl!”
 I, of course, let her use mine and together our red nails will take over Vietnam.

-A scarf (even if only going to hot places)
+A scarf or sarong (even if only going to hot places)

 Tip: be sure to pack one that is big enough, light enough of a fabric and in a pattern that works for all of these uses.